Bill Hocker | Sep 9, 2018 on: Tourism Issues

 It turns out that I have not been the only person obsessed with the GHG costs of developing a remote project like Mountain Peak.
 Over the last year the State of California has begun to link its ambitious goals of reducing vehicle GHG production to the process by which projects are evaluated under the State's CEQA guidelines.
 Rejecting the Level of Service (LOS) methods of evaluating the vehicle impacts of new development (used to evaluate the Mountain Peak project resulting in the negative declaration), new state guidelines now will require at the analysis of vehicle miles travelled (VMT) as a measure of environmental impact.
 The method of doing so is outlined in this Advisory from the State's Office of Planning and Research (OPR):

-Technical Advisory on Evaluation Traffic Impacts in CEQA April 2018
+Technical Advisory on Evaluating Traffic Impacts in CEQA April 2018

 I can't pretend to understand completely the full significance of the technical advisory, and it is unknown how the County will eventually apply these guidelines in their review process, but much of what I can understand seems to support my own naive effort with the Commissioners in 2016 to quantify the energy impacts (GHG's) of the Mountain Peak project.